Kinky Friedman: Other work and references in popular culture

 Friedman appeared in the 2004 documentary film Barbecue: A Texas Love Story by Austin-based director Chris Elley.
 In the film, narrated by Governor Ann Richards, Kinky exclaims that "Jesus loved Barbecue" and analyzes the speech patterns of Texans versus New Yorkers.
 Raw footage from Friedman's interview appears in the 2005 DVD release of the film.

-He has appeared in other movies as well including Loose Shoes and The Texas Chainsaw Massacre 2.
+Friedman's first movie appearance was in Record City (1977).
+He appeared in other movies as well, including Loose Shoes (1978) (also known as Coming Attractions and Quackers) and The Texas Chainsaw Massacre 2 (1986).

 Friedman's persona as a politically incorrect raconteur has been likened to that of movie critic and commentator John Irving Bloom, better known in print as Joe Bob Briggs, with whom he appeared in the B movie The Texas Chainsaw Massacre 2.

-Friedman prefers to smoke Montecristo No. 2 Cigars, the same brand once smoked by Fidel Castro.
-However, he also smokes Bolivars, noting that "Simón Bolívar is the only person in history to be exiled from a country named after him."
-Friedman now makes eponymous cigars under the name Kinky Friedman Cigars.
+Friedman preferred to smoke Montecristo No. 2 Cigars, the same brand once smoked by Fidel Castro.
+However, he also smoked Bolivars, noting that "Simón Bolívar is the only person in history to be exiled from a country named after him."
+Friedman later made eponymous cigars under the name Kinky Friedman Cigars.

-Friedman is given brief praise in Joseph Heller's 1976 novel, Good as Gold, in which a governor (meant to satirize Lyndon B. Johnson), tells the main character, Bruce Gold: "Gold, I like you.
+Friedman was given brief praise in Joseph Heller's 1976 novel, Good as Gold, in which a governor (meant to satirize Lyndon B. Johnson), tells the main character, Bruce Gold: "Gold, I like you.
 You remind me a lot of this famous country singer from Texas I'm crazy about, a fellow calls himself Kinky Friedman, the Original Texas Jewboy.
 Kinky's smarter, but I like you more."

-Friedman is friends with Bill Clinton and George W. Bush, and he has visited both at the White House.
+Friedman was friends with Bill Clinton and George W. Bush, and he visited both at the White House.
 He wrote about his friendships with them in his November 2001 column ("Hail to the Kinkster") for Texas Monthly.

 The play Becoming Kinky: The World According to Kinky Friedman, directed by Ted Swindley (Always...Patsy Cline), starring Jesse Dayton, Little Jewford, Alan Lee, and Andross Bautsch, premiered in Houston, Texas on March 28, 2011.

-Friedman is responsible for the quote "you've got to find what you love and let it kill you," which is often falsely attributed to the poet and novelist Charles Bukowski.
+Friedman was responsible for the quote "you've got to find what you love and let it kill you," which is often falsely attributed to the poet and novelist Charles Bukowski.

 Friedman hosted the live concert music television show "Texas Roadhouse Live" around 2011, which would air on over-the-air network television late Saturday night (or midnight Sunday morning) in some Texas markets.

 On the 2017 album entitled Out of All This Blue, Mike Scott of The Waterboys composed a song called "Kinky's History Lesson" where the singer attempts to correct Friedman on a number of false statements he has allegedly made.